 At the end of the conversation, they examined each other’s main points and answered audience questions.

-This event was part of the Diana David Spencer Foundation Debate Series, which gathers speakers across the ideological spectrum together to debate on important contemporary issues.
+This event was part of the Diana Davis Spencer Foundation Debate Series, which gathers speakers across the ideological spectrum together to debate on important contemporary issues.
 These programs give students and the wider campus community a unique opportunity to explore core concepts within the classical liberal tradition.
 IHS thanks the Intercollegiate Studies Institute, Jack Miller Center, American University Political Theory Institute, and the Matthew J. Ryan Center at Villanova University for their collaboration on this series of events.